RavindraPersaud/CSE1201-OFFICAL-Project-files/README.md

 ### Option 2 – Search for a Note/Message
 Choose Option 2 from the menu.
 Select a search method:
-1 – By Title (case-sensitive, exact match)
+1 – By Title (case-sensitive, exact match | my title ≠ My-Title)
 2 – By ID
-3 – By Phrase (search within the message body)
-Enter the appropriate search term.
+3 – By Phrase (search within the message body, case-sensitve |message ≠ Message  ) Enter the appropriate search term.
 Matching results will be displayed.